yzhang511/inv-vae/README.md

 ## Invariant variational auto-encoding

 **[Motivation]** Mapping of human brain structural connectomes via diffusion MRI offers a unique opportunity to understand brain structural connectivity and relate it to various human traits, such as cognition.
 However, the presence of motion artifacts during image acquisition can compromise the accuracy of connectome reconstructions and subsequent inference results.

-We develop a generative model to learn low-dimensional representations of structural connectomes that are invariant to motion artifacts, so that we can link brain networks and human traits more accurately, and generate motion-adjusted connectomes:
+**[Method]** We develop a generative model to learn low-dimensional representations of structural connectomes that are invariant to motion artifacts, so that we can link brain networks and human traits more accurately, and generate motion-adjusted connectomes:

 <div align="right">
 <a href="https://github.com/yzhang511/inv-vae">